lorenzosinisi/retex/README.md

  ```
  **example nr.
 1**

-Now we can see how we have a graph with 4 nodes, and in order:
+Now, let's examine the graph, which consists of four nodes in the following order:

 1. The Root node
-   1. this node works as a root of all type nodes (Account, Customer, God, Table, etc..)
+   1. This node serves as the root for all type nodes, such as Account, Customer, God, Table, and so on.
 2. The Customer node
-   1. is also called a Type node and does nothing but storing each known "type" of entity that the algorithm knows about
+   1. Also known as a Type node, it stores each known "type" of entity recognized by the algorithm.
 3. The account_status node
-   1. is also called a Select node and represent the attribute name of the entity we are describing
+   1. Referred to as a Select node, it represents the attribute name of the entity being described.
 4. the ==silver node
-   1. is also called a Test node and you will notice the `==` which is indicating that what ever the value of Customer.account_status is to be checked against `== silver` and so it has to be the literal string silver in this case
+   1. Known as a Test node, it includes the == symbol, indicating that the value of Customer.account_status is checked against "silver" as a literal string (tests can use all Elixir comparison symbols).

-As you can imagine we can now keep adding more and more mapping to the real word using any triple we want, let's add for example the entity that represent a Flight and in particular the number of miles of a flight, we can say we have `{Flight, miles, 100}` to make the case that in our system there is a flight with that number of miles.
+By expanding this network, we can continue mapping various aspects of the real world using any desired triple.
+Let's consider the entity representing a Flight, specifically its number of miles.
+We can represent this as {Flight, miles, 100} to signify a flight with a mileage of 100.
+Now, let's incorporate this into our network and observe the resulting graph:

 Let's add this to our network and check what kind of graph we will get:

 ```mermaid